 A droning sound that fills your backyard at volumes exceeding 100 decibels is a sign that the cicadas have emerged for the summer.
 The noisy bugs have one of the most fascinating lifecycles of any insect species—spending up to 17 years of their lives underground as nymphs before finally crawling to the surface, molting their exoskeleton on the first elevated surface they can find, and mating as mature adults for a few weeks before expiring.
-As The New York Times reports, a recent phenomenon observed by scientists is making this process even stranger.
+As The New York Times reported in 2019, and NPR reports now, a phenomenon observed by scientists is making this process even stranger.
 Many cicadas have fallen victim to a psychotropic fungus that invades their bodies and compels them to keep mating even after their genitals have been replaced with fungal spores.

 But the goal of the fungus isn't to kill its host immediately.
 Even when two thirds of a cicada's body is made up of Massospora, it continues to fly around, committed to its purpose at the end of its life—reproducing—seemingly more than ever.
 And when it tries to mate, the white clump of spores where its genitals should be can potentially infect a new victim.